absolunet/docs-node-ioc/src/docs/03_first-steps/04_create-a-service/en.md

 }
 ```

-However, since the dependency injection occurs at this time and the dependencies are not yet dynamically assigned, Node IoC offers another starting point for initialization, through the `init` method.
+However, since the dependency injection occurs at this time, and the dependencies are not yet dynamically assigned, Node IoC offers another starting point for initialization, through the `init` method.

 ```javascript
 class TodoService {